jverzani/JGUI.jl/README.md

 l[:value] = value)`.

-As an aside, this can also be done by sharing the model, as with:
+As an aside, this can also be done by sharing the underlying model, as with:

 ```
 w = window(title="label and slider")